Scoyou/ebteleport/README.md

 # Ebteleport
-This is a CLI tool to SSH into an AWS E2 Instance or open the EB environment for the instance in the browser. supports vim style key presses.
+This is a CLI tool to SSH into an AWS E2 Instance or open the EB environment for the instance in the browser.
+Supports vim style key presses.

 For use with [Get Bridge](https://github.com/get-bridge) custom dev EB environments.